The House of Representatives is in the middle of trying to decide which three pieces of legislation to endorse that will end surprise medical bills.

 Creating a 'backstop'

-Two powerful Congressional committees, the House Energy and Commerce Committee and Senate Health, Education, Labor and Pensions Committee, released a major compromise late last year to address surprise medical bills.
+Two powerful congressional committees, the House Energy and Commerce Committee and the Senate Health, Education, Labor and Pensions (HELP) Committee, released a major compromise late last year to address surprise medical bills.

 The bill would use a benchmark median rate to handle any out-of-network charge.